vidbina/vidbina.github.io/_posts/2020-04-10-startups-eu-vs-us.markdown

 their Calvinistic tendencies and although I rip at the Dutch, this is a tendency that I've experienced in multiple parts of the continent.
 While the European is busy conducting cost-benefit analysis, an American somewhere has already dispatched capital and put folks to work to find a solution.

-Perhaps such American founders will fail disproportionately more to their European counterparts but if new functional concepts arise from experimentation, it follows that increasing the number of experiments will at some point result to a greater number of wins.
+I can already imagine some Europeans cringe at the idea of just venturing into the unknown but if new functional concepts arise from experimentation, it follows to assume that the every-trying American is set to win at some point.
 This idea doesn't quite gel with the flavor of risk-aversion commonly served in Europe although cues are being taken from Silicon Valley and other startup havens in order to develop a tolerance for experimentation and "failure".

 Notably this risk-aversion is not only a challenge among the investment climate but arguable also in the labor market where it may be challenging to entice folks with the promise of shares in the risk and rewards.
-I often wonder if the presence of our safety nets have some role to play in this, or perhaps we designed those safety nets because we are so risk-averse? :thinking: One could argue that the presence of safety nets should simplify or even encourage the taking risk given the comfort of knowing that on can only fall so far, but that again could be a completely separate post.
+I often wonder if the presence of our safety nets have some role to play in this, or perhaps we designed those safety nets because we are so risk-averse? :thinking: One could argue that the presence of safety nets should simplify or even encourage the taking of risk given the comfort of knowing that on can only fall so far, but that again could be a completely separate post.

+As the authors of [Start-up Nation][sn] addressed, I tend to believe that America's relationship to risk is shaped by the fact that it is effectively a nation of immigrants where everyone effectively stems from a relatively nearby history of venturing into the unknown to pursue happiness, whatever that means in their respective cases.

 <div class="element img">
   <img src="/img/black-calculator-investor.jpg" alt="Image of a calculator and a sheet with investment details with a handwritten comment asking: Can we do this?" />